Light & Fluffy Sourdough Starter Waffles

 • 1 Room Temperature Egg

-• 1/4 Cup Sunflower Oil or other Neutral Oil (melted unsalted butter will work as well, just let it cool a bit before adding it to the batter)
+• 1/4 Cup Sunflower Oil or other neutral oil (melted unsalted butter will work as well, just let it cool a bit before adding to the batter)

 • 1/2 Teaspoon Kosher Salt